splorp/textexpander-icons/readme.txt

 1.1.0 — The “Balloon” Release

-+ Added icon set in homage to TextExpander’s venerable balloon logo
++ Added icon set in homage to TextExpander’s balloon logo
-+ Added screenshot mockup for demonstrating icons in situ
++ Added mockup for demonstrating icons in situ